Systemic approaches to working with individuals, families and organisations (D4I, intermediate)

 We have been delivering systemic training for over 30 years.
 We offer a high level of training delivered by experienced clinicians and supervisors who work in child, adolescent and adult mental health services, and social care settings.

-Students who successfully complete the intermediate course will be eligible to apply to our qualifying master’s, Systemic Psychotherapy (M6).
+Students who successfully complete this intermediate course will be eligible to apply to our qualifying Master’s degree in Systemic psychotherapy (M6).

 Course facilitators